Codecademy/docs/content/python/concepts/random-module/terms/sample/sample.md

   - 'paths/data-science'
 ---

 The `random.sample()` method returns a list of items that are randomly sampled from a given population.
-Each item is randomly selected without duplication from the population.
+The returned list consists of randomly selected items without duplicates.

 ## Syntax